marticliment/win32mica/README.md

 ## Requirements:
  - Windows 11
  - A window set to not have a transparent background and to have extended composition enabled* (It might work with other settings, but nothing is guaranteed.)
- - The HWND (identifier) of that window.
-More info: [what is a hwnd?](https://stackoverflow.com/questions/1635645/what-is-hwnd-in-vc)
+ - The hWnd (identifier) of that window.
+More info: [what is a hWnd?](https://stackoverflow.com/questions/1635645/what-is-hwnd-in-vc)
  - OPTIONAL: The window must have semi-transparent widgets/controls in order to recreate the transparency effect on the controls.
  - OPTIONAL: Know if Windows has dark or light mode enabled.
 This can be checked with the [`darkdetect` module](https://pypi.org/project/darkdetect/)